Sign up for insider tips and health care news

 You also have to pay for everything until you have met your deductible, so that adds up.

-However, you can absolutely use your insurance for things like labs, medications, images, specialty visits, hospitalization visits, and more.
+However, you can absolutely use your insurance for things like extra labs, medications, images, specialty visits, hospitalization visits, and more.
 Although as stated above, it might be cheaper for you to pay for those other services using discounted cash rates out-of-pocket, compared to the insurance rates of up to 10x more if you haven’t met your deductible yet.
 Sometimes even the 20% copay is more expensive than the discounted cash rate.
 Our clinic staff can help advice you on best and cheapest solution for each situation.

 Yes, we strongly recommend for everyone to have a separate health insurance, to cover for hospitalization and other catastrophic health events.